ombulabs/blog/_posts/2016-01-22-let-vs-instance.markdown

 SQL (5.2ms)  INSERT INTO `users` (`email`, `username`, `created_at`, `updated_at`) VALUES ('bar@ombulabs.com', 'barbar', '2016-01-22 16:48:31', '2016-01-22 16:48:31')
 ```

 So basically the `before(:all)` block ensures that we are only creating everything inside this **once**.
-The `before(:all)` can save you some time, when executing tests that need the exact same setup, otherwise I prefer to use the `let` syntax because it's better readable.
+The `before(:all)` can save you some time, when executing tests that need the exact same setup, otherwise I prefer to use the `let` syntax because it's easier to read.

 Another great benefit of `let` is the flexible redefinition of variables to change a most likely complex setup.
 You just need to change a `let` variable within a context block and you are able to use the exact setup with different variables just by changing one line.